bhupenderkumar/shiksha/ENV-SETUP.md

 When adding new environment variables:
 1. Update `.env.example` with the new variable
 2. Update this documentation
+3. Update application code to handle the new variable, including appropriate validation
-3. Notify all developers of the change
+4. Notify all developers of the change
-4. Update deployment configurations
+5. Update deployment configurations

 For any issues or questions about environment setup, contact the system administrator.